Meet the Maker: Norton & Yarrow

 These delicate layers of flavour and creamy texture are the result of careful crafting and a traditional process which is slow and uses very little added cultures and rennet, allowing the milk itself to be the star of the show.
 It takes 4 days to create the cheese, after which it is ripened for up to 21 days to develop the beautiful ivory rind and draw out the complexity in the flavour and texture.
 Good news for vegetarians - the rennet is derived from the cardoon thistle so is vegetarian.

 Sinodun Hill in Barbury Boxes

 You’ll find Sinodun Hill in our newest offering; The Barbury Box.
-Created in response to your requests for hand-picked selections that showcase the best of Barbury Hill’s small producers, our first Barbury Boxes focus on cheese, and include Norton & Yarrow’s Sinodun Hill, along with selections from Bath Soft Cheese Co., charcuterie and crackers from Peter’s Yard.
+Created in response to your requests for hand-picked selections that showcase the best of Barbury Hill’s small producers, our first Barbury Boxes focus on cheese, and include Norton & Yarrow’s Sinodun Hill, along with items from Black Cow Cheddar, Chiltern Charcuterie and crackers from Peter’s Yard.
 Check them out here and discover the creamy, mousse-like elegance of Sinodun Hill.